SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-28.md

 3. Different Repos for different Environments

 ### 1. Terraform.tfvars method
-This method is used to overwrite the default values in variables.tf.
-For example we want
+This method is used to overwrite the default values in variables.tf, For example we want
 - web-dev/mongodb-dev/catalogue-dev/redis-dev/user-dev/cart-dev etc.
 - web-qa/mongodb-qa/catalogue-qa/redis-qa/user-qa/cart-qa etc.
 - web-uat/mongodb-uat/catalogue-uat/redis-uat/user-uat/cart-uat etc.